Not just Boracay...

 Image credit: EgyTours | Official Facebook

 As of 16 Oct 2024, the GEM has been partially open to the public.
 Twelve main galleries provide a comprehensive overview of Egypt’s ancient history, covering periods from the Old Kingdom to the Graeco-Roman era.
-Additionally, visitors have access to the Grand Staircase, an open-air gallery featuring over 60 historically significant artefacts.
+Additionally, visitors have access to the Grand Staircase, an open-air gallery featuring over 60 historically significant artefacts and some of the surrounding gardens and public spaces.

-The Grand Egyptian Museum operates daily from 8:30 am to 6:00 pm, with gallery access available from 9 am to 5 pm.
+The Grand Egyptian Museum operates daily from 8:30 am to 7 pm, with gallery access available from 9 am to 6 pm; last ticket purchase at 5 pm.
 To allow sufficient time for exploration, visitors are advised to arrive by 4 pm.

 Tickets can be purchased online through the official GEM website or on-site.
 Additionally, guided tours led by Egyptologists are available in multiple languages, offering in-depth insights into the museum’s vast collection.